gskril/ens-api/cloudflare-worker/README.md

 # ENS API

 Cloudflare Worker that provides a simple API for fetching ENS profiles and avatars.
+Built with [ENSjs](https://www.npmjs.com/package/@ensdomains/ensjs), heavily inspired by [v3xlabs/enstate](https://github.com/v3xlabs/enstate).

+By default, all endpoints are cached for 10 minutes, then serve a stale response within the following 50 minutes while refreshing the cache in the background.
+Adjust these settings [here](src/lib/utils.ts#L65-L82).
+Avatars are cached for longer in most cases.

 ## Endpoints: